danihinjos/ADA_Project/README.md

 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/203.embed?showlink=false"></iframe>
 <!-- <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~k_beans/203.embed"></iframe> -->
 Wow!
 The genderfluids are killing it.<br><br>
 On the serious note, it seems that speakers associated with more uncommon genders tend to use more profane vocabulary.
 Psychology studies<sup>[1]</sup> suggest that the use of profanity is related to aggressive behavior.
 Our best guess is that people who associate themselves with uncommon genders still don't feel accepted in today's society causing them to be more hostile and therefore more prone to using profane language.
 We decided to further explore this hypothesis by computing average aggresion scores for each gender category.
-Unfortunately, due to wide
 <iframe width="900" height="500" frameborder="0" scrolling="no" src="//plotly.com/~mculyak/46.embed"></iframe>
 One can argue that this plot supports our hypothesis, but due to large confidence intervals, we can not make any significant claims.
 We still encourage readers to be nice to people associated with uncommon genders.
 <!-- TODO: link paper -->